theflanders2/ironhack-project3-client/README.md

 https://gameodex.netlify.app

 ## Description
-Gameodex is a site where you can create a personal index of Playstation console games you have played, are currently playing or would like to play.
-Along with keeping track of games, you can add games to the database, as well as leave comments on games that other members of the site can also see.
+Developed as part of the 24-week Ironhack Full-stack Web Development course using the MERN stack (MongoDB, Express.js, React.js, and Node.js), Gameodex is a single page application which allows site members to create their own personal index of Playstation console games they have played, are currently playing or would like to play.

+Along with keeping track of games, members can add new games to the library, as well as leave comments on games that other members can also see.

+Gameodex is equipped with full CRUD (create, read, update and delete) capabilities, as well as JSON Web Token (JWT) for authentication.

 ## Main Functionalities
 - User creation via sign up form